 Pizer, however, was able to provide cast-iron alibis as to his whereabouts at the time of the most recent murders.

-He was, therefore, ruled out as a suspect, and he even appeared at the inquest into Annie Chapman's death, where he was officially cleared of any involvement in the crimes.
+He was, therefore, ruled out as a suspect, and he even appeared at the inquest into Annie Chapman's death, where he was officially and publicly cleared of any involvement in the crimes.

 In films about the Jack the Ripper murders these committees (there were several in addition to this one) are often depicted as vigilantes.